 Climate Displacement & Cities

-Global Research Network on Climate-Induced Displacement, Resettlement, Adaptation, and Resilience for Cities is a research partnership hosted by the School of Cities that connects international social and physical scientists and practitioners to refine our understanding of human decisions about adaptation and migration, as well as the adaptive capacities of different groups and infrastructures across contexts.
+The Global Research Network on Climate-Induced Displacement, Resettlement, Adaptation, and Resilience for Cities connects social and physical scientists and practitioners to refine understanding of human decisions about adaptation and migration and the adaptive capacities of different groups and infrastructures across contexts.

 Maps & Data Visualization

-We create public-facing and accessible interactive maps and data visualizations aimed at disseminating academic research to a broader audience, visual storytelling focused on important urban issues, and creating new modes for understanding our cities.
+We create accessible interactive maps and data visualizations aimed at disseminating academic research to a broader audience, visual storytelling focused on important urban issues, and creating new modes for understanding our cities.

 Knowledge Café